Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Experiments

 \subsection{Comparisons}

-\textit{Comparison settings.} Since there is no method to consider instruction-based talking face editing, we compare our method with some two-stage methods.
-These methods consist of two main categories: (1) editing an image first using ip2p and then applying it to one-shot talking face generation methods (Wav2Lip\cite{10.1145/3394171.3413532}, MakeitTalk\cite{Zhou2020MakeItTalkST}, SadTalker\cite{zhang2022sadtalker}) (2) using RAD-NeRF to render the target image first, and then post-process it using ip2p.
-The first type of method does not enable editing tasks such as novel view synthesis and background replacement, and the second type of method may result in significant flicker artifacts.
-We use the latest deflickering method\cite{Lei_2023_CVPR} to post-process the second type of method (ip2p+deflicker).
+\textit{Comparison settings.} Since there is no method to consider instruction-based talking face editing, we compare our method with two-stage methods, which consist of two main categories: (1) editing an image first using ip2p and then applying it to one-shot talking face generation methods (Wav2Lip\cite{10.1145/3394171.3413532}, MakeitTalk\cite{Zhou2020MakeItTalkST}, SadTalker\cite{zhang2022sadtalker}) (2) using RAD-NeRF to render the target image first, and then post-process it using ip2p.
+We also use the latest deflickering method\cite{Lei_2023_CVPR} to post-process the second type of method (ip2p+deflicker).

-\textit{Qualitative results.} We first illustrate some results of our method, as shown in Figure \ref{result} and Figure \ref{result_3}.
-Our method enables complex 3D talking face editing using simple instructions.
-Leveraging dynamic neural radiance fields, we can generate high-quality, temporally consistent, and audio-visual lip-synchronized talking faces based on the audio input.
+\textit{Qualitative results.} We first illustrate some results of our method, as shown in Figure \ref{result}.
 Figure \ref{comparison} shows two editing results for comparisons.
 Wav2Lip can only produce a static head result.
 MakeitTalk generates a lip shape that differs significantly from the original result.
-SadTalker, the current SOTA one-shot-based talking face generation method, can produce high-quality results but does not match the lip shape's origin well.
+SadTalker, the current SOTA one-shot-based talking face generation method, can produce high-quality results but does not match the original lip shape well.
 The post-processing-based network can restore a more consistent lip shape but suffers from flicker and distortion, while our method produces the best editing results.
-For a more immersive experience, please refer to our supplementary video.
+We highly recommend watching the video for a better visual experience.